 Skip to main content

 Visual disturbance is a common MS symptom.
-Vision problems may have been one of the first symptoms you sought professional advice for, as something like temporary tingling skin can be dismissed as ‘normal’ and overlooked.
+Visual problems with MS may have been one of the first symptoms you sought professional advice for, as something like temporary tingling skin can be dismissed as ‘normal’ and overlooked.

 MS eye symptoms include: